 - Soundstage.
 The DT880 has a wider and more 2-d Soundstage, while the HD600’s is more 3-d and natural.
-There are times when I have to rip off my headphones and turn around to make sure nothing is behind me, but for the most part you aren’t going to get an extremely spacious Soundstage with these guys.
+There are times when I have to rip off my headphones and turn around to make sure nothing is behind me, but for the most part, you aren’t going to get an extremely spacious Soundstage with these guys.
 What is Soundstage?
 The DT880 is more in your head sounding, while the 600’s feel more like speakers (by comparison).
 Again, it’s marginal.
 The 600’s are not known for having a big Soundstage, so keep this in mind.
-It just shows how small in comparison the 880’s is.

 - Genre.
 The 880 does have more bass and sparkle, so it does a little better with stuff like Rock, Progressive, Metal, and Electronica.
 The 600’s excel with Acoustic, Guitar, and Jazz type stuff, but make no mistake: They will sound great with all genres.
 The key here is source quality and amplification.
 Get a good amp and some good quality files (WAV or FLAC), and you’ll never go back.
 Hehe.

 - Comfort.
 The DT880’s are more comfortable, but that’s no knock on the 600’s.
 They are probably some of the most comfortable headphones I’ve ever worn.
 Beyerdynamics are known for their comfort, so it’s no surprise that they slightly edge the 600’s.